A West Hollywood Walking Tour With a Local!

 One of my first ventures into phase three was discovering the historical district of West Hollywood.
-Albeit I discovered this with an long-distance now ex-boyfriend, but I believe it took my first guest to show around my new home to prompt my discovery of its potential.
+Albeit I discovered this with a long-distance now ex-boyfriend, but I believe it took my first guest to show around my new home to prompt my discovery of the historical district’s potential.

 I loved the building instantaneously and got far too excited for a normal person.
-So, I quickly googled it’s sad story and read it aloud to a fairly disinterested companion.
+So, I quickly googled its sad story and read it aloud to a fairly disinterested companion.
 The Judy Will kidnapping!
 The storied fight between mean Mr. Nash and every other human he encountered!
 The resulting Ellis Act?!
 This dramatic historical place was the city I had the pleasure of living in?
-The article mentioned the “Historical District of West Hollywood” of course, and I had hurriedly seen the sign before, but I hadn’t had the time to truly discover it.
+The article mentioned the “Historical District of West Hollywood” of course.
+I had – in passing – seen the sign before, but I hadn’t taken the time to truly explore.

 Historical District of West Hollywood

-Naturally, I scoured the internet for more information, and opening up tab after tab, deeper into the well of the Internet, I found an obscure blog post or article, I don’t remember which, in a menial place.
-But it had perfect information.
+Naturally, I scoured the internet for more information.
+Opening up tab after tab, digging deeper into the bottomless well of the Internet, I found an obscure blog post or article – I don’t remember which – in a menial place.
+But the site had all of the information I needed.
 This resulted in a two-hour hunt through the historical district of West Hollywood for all the locations named.

 To name a few for you: a variety of Spanish Revival Villas with stunning bohemian interior courtyards; much Leland Bryant architecture; a building built to look like a sailing boat; Marilyn Monroe’s apartment; the Four Gables, which lives up precisely to its name in terms of infrastructure; and La Fontaine, where Bette Midler and Dane Cook, among others, have lived.

 F. Scott Fitzgerald, Tara House & Colonial Revival